Pitch clocks coming to spring training games

 "I think it's important to remember that the Major League Baseball Players Association has always wanted a market-based system.
 And, markets change.
 Particularly when the institution around those markets change.
 We've had a lot of change in the game.
 People think about players differently.
 They analyze players differently.
 They negotiate differently.
 Agents negotiate differently,'' Manfred said.
 "I think there's lots and lots of offers out there and it's a bilateral process.
 Players haven't accepted those offers yet.
 That's how a market works.
 So you know, we bargained for a market system, that market's out there operating, and I don't have any choice but to live with that right now.''

 Manfred said just because clubs don't spend big doesn't mean they aren't attempting to win.
-He pointed out that Oakland and Tampa Bay, two low-payroll clubs expected to struggle in 2018, both had excellent seasons.
+He pointed out that the Oakland Athletics and Tampa Bay Rays, two low-payroll clubs expected to struggle in 2018, both had excellent seasons.

 The Athletics reached the playoffs with 97 wins, and the Rays won 90 games.